MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-collectionreferencepointservice-exportreferencepoint.md

 ---
-Description: Exports a reference point collection to a file.
+description: Exports a reference point collection to a file.
 The reference point collection, its associated configuration settings, and its associated resource settings will be preserved in the resulting file. ms.assetid: 0ed61ded-b4d6-40c5-98be-e192eb934387
 title: ExportReferencePoint method of the Msvm_CollectionReferencePointService class ms.topic: reference